 The system should speak the users’ language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
 Follow real-world conventions, making information appear in a natural and logical order.

-Basically it’s making the designs, interactions labeling and conversations more familiar to the real world.
+Basically, it’s making the designs, interactions labelling and conversations more familiar to the real world.

-iBooks application using the appearance of wooden bookshelf.
+iBooks application using the appearance of a wooden bookshelf.

 Requested credit card details are matched with a real credit card.